NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/selecting_serial_port.md

 # Selecting a serial port

-The number of serial ports available in Serial Terminal depends on the selected device and the onboard application firmware.
+The number of serial ports available in the {{app_name}} depends on the selected device and the onboard application firmware.
-You can see the available serial ports when you [connect to the device](connecting.md).
+You can see the available serial ports when you [start using the application](connecting.md).

+!!! info "Tip"
+      If you have [nRF Util installed](https://docs.nordicsemi.com/bundle/nrfutil/page/guides/installing.html), you can see the available serial ports of the connected Nordic Semiconductor devices before selecting a device in the {{app_name}}.
+Use the `nrfutil device list` command in a terminal.

 ## Identifying serial ports